kj3moraes/Cryptography/Modern Ciphers/AES/AES README.md

        ---------                                                                -------------------

+The Version Inheritance Hierarchy specifies the inheritance hierarchy of the

 ## DISCLAIMER
 This program is not meant for any real-world usage.
 This is only written to be studied in an educational environment.
 DO NOT USE THIS TO ENCRYPT ANY DATA COMMUNICATIONS.